First you strike gold. But you don’t really strike it rich until you can strike coins.

 North Carolina’s mint was busy striking coins up until 1849, when a much larger gold rush occurred in California, and most miners pulled up their stakes here and headed west.
 The Confederates took control of Charlotte’s mint during the Civil War, the Union took it back afterward, and the place kept operating as a U.S. Assay Office until 1919.
 It was eventually moved from its location Uptown to its current home on Randolph Road, where it serves as a branch of the Mint Museum of Art.

 So what happens when people dig and accidentally unearth the remnants of an old mine in modern-day Charlotte?
 Why aren’t people going down there to get the rest of the gold?
 And why did somebody fill one former shaft with old, junked cars?
-The answers are in this Charlotte-based episode of Away Message, available here or wherever you get your podcasts.
+The answers are in this Charlotte-based episode of Away Message, available here or listen below.